Hong Kong Journalists Association: JA Cup

-Latest news

-Mary Lau, the wife of detained journalist Ching Cheong, issued her latest statement on her husband's case on 2 November 2006.
-She called for his immediate release.

-HKJA held a press conference and also called for Ching Cheong's release.

 Press freedom issues in Hong Kong

 Radio Television Hong Kong (RTHK)

 Questions over Hong Kong's press freedom were raised when the government announced plans to set up a committee to review public broadcasting in January 2005.
 The greatest concern that arose from the establishment of the committee seemed to be the controversy over the editorial independence/freedom of Radio Television Hong Kong (RTHK).
 The broadcaster is known for airing views and opinions that challenge the government's policies.
-Consequently, there were fears over whether RTHK's editorial freedom would remain.
-On the one hand, the government wanted to use RTHK as an outlet to disseminate its views.
-On the other, Hong Kong people want to be able to voice their concerns freely.
-The Hong Kong Journalists Association responded to the issue by saying that RTHK should maintain its freedom and remain independent from the government (for more on HKJA's response, see the HKJA Annual Report (2006)).
+Consequently, there were fears over whether RTHK's editorial independence would remain.
+The Hong Kong Journalists Association responded to the issue by saying that RTHK should maintain its freedom and remain independent of the government (for more on HKJA's response, see the HKJA Annual Report (2006)).

 Article 23

 Introduced as a law to protect national security, Article 23 of the Basic Law created much concern and debate over Hong Kong's right to freedom of speech.
 On the one hand, the government wanted to pass the bill to help the country and protect it from any threats, while on the other, individuals wanted to be able to express themselves freely.
 In a response to the issue, HKJA opposed the bill as it felt that Article 23 posed a threat to freedom of expression and was also unnecessary.
 Due to the dissatisfaction of the people, on 1 July 2003 approximately 500,000 people protested against Article 23.
 On 5 September later that year, the government announced that it had decided to withdraw the bill.